 If you are importing plants or animals, or derived products that pose a biosecurity risk, through the mail or via courier/transport company, the packaging/load must be clearly marked ‘for Biosecurity Tasmania attention’ and the consignment must be accompanied with any required certificates, permits or other documentation.

 Take all reasonable and practicable measures to ensure that any items you import are clean and free of soil, seeds, plant material or pests prior to arrival.
-All plants and many of their products must be presented to Biosecurity Tasmania at an Approved Quarantine Place (AQP).
+All plants and many of their products must be presented to Biosecurity Tasmania at a Registered Quarantine Place (AQP).
 It is the responsibility of the importer to determine an appropriate AQP and make a booking for inspection with Biosecurity Tasmania once the AQP has confirmed they will accept the consignment.

 If you are importing seeds in consignments under 1kg as per Import Requirement 36 in the Plant Biosecurity Manual Tasmania, ensure that they are sourced from an approved supplier or consider applying to become a registered importer if you plan on importing seeds on a regular basis.